System Design Space

 1. Exactly the fields you need

-Frontend and backend align around one strongly typed model.
+Frontend and backend align around one typed data model.

 3. Introspection and tooling

-Schemas can evolve gradually while clients adopt new fields incrementally.
+Schemas evolve gradually while clients adopt new fields without a forced version cutover.

 Mini example: query tailored to a single screen